gracelang/language/languageSpec/spec.md

 created, even while executing code and initialisers of parents.

-As a consequence of these rules, a new object can change the initialization of its parents, by overriding the method requested on self by the parents' initialisers.
+As a consequence of these rules, a new object can change the initialization of its parents, by overriding a method requested on self by the parents' initialisers.